By Drew Heideman, PT, ATC

-Overview: Unlike osteoarthritis, which is caused by mechanical wear and tear on joints, Rheumatoid Arthritis (RA) is considered an autoimmune disorder which causes the immune system to attack and inflict damage on itself by mistake.
+Definition: Rheumatoid Arthritis (RA) is considered an autoimmune disorder.
+RA causes the immune system to attack and inflict damage on itself by mistake.
 This condition damages the lining of the joints, which causes painful swelling that can ultimately result in joint deformity and bone erosion.
 Read how osteoarthritis and rheumatoid arthritis differ here.
 While RA can affect any joint, the small joints in the hands and feet are most commonly affected.
-If you would like to read more about how the knee is affected by arthritis.
+Unlike osteoarthritis, which is caused by mechanical wear and tear of your joints.
+Please read more about the knee in this article on arthritis.
 Additionally, Rheumatoid Arthritis typically affects the joints in a symmetrical pattern.
-If one knee is affected, the other one usually is too.
+RA usually affects both hands or both knees.

-Early signs of rheumatoid arthritis can be subtle and may include achy, painful joints or minor stiffness in the morning.
+Early signs of rheumatoid arthritis can be subtle and may include weakness, achy, painful joints or minor stiffness in the morning.
 Smaller joints tend to be affected first, especially the joints that attach your toes to your feet and your fingers to your hands.
 However, larger joints like your hips, knees, and shoulders can be affected as well.
 Read more about what may be causing your hips to hurt here.
-Additional signs include tender, warm, or swollen joints, fatigue, weight loss, and firm bumps of tissue under the skin on your arms.
-Flare-ups and remissions are common, so make an appointment with your physician if any of these signs are persistent as early intervention results in a better prognosis.
+Additional signs include tender, warm to touch, fever, swollen joints, weight loss, and overall fatigue.
+RA nodules can also be a warning sign.
+These are small bumps under the skin.

 Risk Factors of Rheumatoid Arthritis